acadadev/rosrider_doc/06_FIRMWARE/README.md

     </div>
 </div>

+To ensure long-term usability and adaptability, the ROSRider card supports firmware updates via USB.
+This allows for continuous improvement and the addition of new features, without requiring specialized programming tools or hardware modifications.

 __Enter Bootloader Mode:__
 - Press and Hold the Reset Button: Keep the reset button pressed.
 - Press and Hold the Boot Button: While still holding the reset button, press the boot button.